Norwich: Other events

 From 1980 to 1985 the city became a frequent focus of national media due to squatting in Argyle Street, a Victorian street that was demolished in 1986, despite being the last street to survive the Richmond Hill redevelopment.
 On 23 November 1981, a minor F0/T1 tornado struck Norwich as part of a record-breaking nationwide tornado outbreak, causing minor damage in Norwich city centre and surrounding suburbs.

-Government

-Norwich has been governed by two tiers of local government since the implementation of the Local Government Act 1972.
-Norfolk County Council manages services such as schools, social services and libraries across Norfolk.
-Norwich City Council manages services such as housing, planning, leisure and tourism.

-Norwich elects 13 county councillors to the 84-member county council.
-The city is divided into single-member electoral divisions, with county councillors elected every four years.
-Norwich City Council consists of 39 councillors elected to 13 wards.
-Each year (except in the year of county council elections) one councillor in every ward is elected for a four-year term.
-Ward boundary changes caused all 39 seats to be contested in the 2019 Norwich City Council election.
-Since the 2019 election, the distribution of seats is Labour 27, Green Party 9, and Liberal Democrats 3, with Labour retaining overall control.
+Governance

+There are two tiers of local government covering Norwich, at district and county level: Norwich City Council and Norfolk County Council.
+The city council manages services such as housing, planning, leisure and tourism, and is based at City Hall overlooking Norwich Market in the city centre.
+The county council manages services such as schools, transport, social services and libraries across Norfolk.
+There are no civil parishes in Norwich, with the whole city being an unparished area.

 Lord mayoralty and shrievalty

 The ceremonial head of the city is the Lord Mayor; though now simply a ceremonial position, in the past the office carried considerable authority, with executive powers over the finances and affairs of the city council.
 The office of Mayor of Norwich dates from 1403 and was raised to the dignity of lord mayor in 1910 by Edward VII "in view of the position occupied by that city as the chief city of East Anglia and of its close association with His Majesty".
 The title was regranted on local government reorganisation in 1974.
 From 1404 the citizens of Norwich, as a county corporate, had the privilege of electing two sheriffs.
 Under the Municipal Corporations Act 1835 this was reduced to one and became a ceremonial post.
 Both Lord Mayor and Sheriff are elected for a year's term of office at the council's annual meeting, but the term of office was temporarily extended to two years for the periods 2019-2021 and 2021-2023, the normal annual elections having been disrupted by the COVID-19 pandemic in the years 2020-2022.